arunksingh16/assignment-k/README.md

 # assignment-k

-All Challenge Solutions are in inside folder.
+All Solutions are inside folders.
 There is a `README.md` with each folder which tells about solution.
 Thanks